jcfr/SlicerRediMinds/README.md

 If you encounter any issues while using SlicerRediminds, please contact the Rediminds support team at <a href="mailto:slicer-support@rediminds.com">slicer-support@rediminds.com</a>.

+## Credits

+A part of this Slicer extension was built with the help of code from [SlicerSandbox](https://github.com/PerkLab/SlicerSandbox/blob/master/LoadRemoteFile/LoadRemoteFile.py).
+We thank the original authors for their contributions.

 Thank you for using SlicerRediminds!